2019 United Kingdom local elections: Third of council

-In 17 English unitary authorities one third of the council is up for election.
+In 17 English unitary authorities one third of the council was up for election.

 Non-metropolitan districts

 Elections took place in 168 non-metropolitan districts.

 The new districts of Somerset West and Taunton, East Suffolk and West Suffolk held their first elections in 2019.
 They replace Taunton Deane, West Somerset, Waveney, Suffolk Coastal, Forest Heath, and St Edmundsbury.

 Aylesbury Vale, Chiltern, Corby, Daventry, East Northamptonshire, Kettering, Northampton, South Bucks, South Northamptonshire, Wellingborough and Wycombe originally had elections scheduled for 2019, but the elections were postponed in law following a decision to merge these councils into unitary authorities covering Northamptonshire and Buckinghamshire.

 Additionally, there were no elections in Adur, Cheltenham, Fareham, Gloucester, Gosport, Harrogate, Hastings, Huntingdonshire, Nuneaton and Bedworth, Oxford, South Cambridgeshire or Stroud.

 A by-election was held in Newcastle-under-Lyme, in addition to those indicated below.

 Whole council

 In 121 English district authorities the whole council was up for election.

 46 of these councils were electing on new ward boundaries, including six councils which normally elect by thirds: Carlisle, Crawley, Norwich, Preston, Reigate and Banstead and Runnymede.
 In addition, Great Yarmouth and Wyre Forest switched from thirds to whole council elections.